-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
-This matter was addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
+This matter was addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.

 The Group's business activities are largely unchanged compared to last year.
 We have not identified regulatory changes, transactions or other events that qualified as new key audit matters.
-The impairment assessment for vessels and equipment have the same characteristics and risks this year as the previous year and consequently have been an area of focus also for the 2022 audit.
+The Impairment Assessment for Vessels and Equipment has the same characteristics and risks this year as the previous year and consequently have been an area of focus also for the 2023 audit.